 Local sourcing versus importation of agricultural products contributes to local development and environmental sustainability.
 Indeed, local sourcing contributes to reducing greenhouse gas emissions required to import products and decreases the national import balance, while promoting local value addition and enhancing rural economic growth benefitting the livelihoods of farmers’ households.

 EUCORD often focuses on crops that are important for household consumption and for value-added processing.
-These include cereals as barley, maize, millet, sorghum, and rice; roots & tubers such as cassava and potatoes; leguminous crops such as cowpea, groundnuts and soybean; oil crops such as sunflower and canola; and lastly, high value crops including fruits and vegetables.
+These include cereals such as barley, maize, millet, sorghum, and rice; roots & tubers such as cassava and potatoes; leguminous crops such as cowpea, groundnuts and soybean; oil crops such as sunflower and canola; and lastly, high-value crops including fruits and vegetables.

 EUCORD is also supporting the sustainable land use by buffer communities living in the vicinity of national parks through reforestation and/or agroforestry involving tree planting and natural tree regeneration and the use of non-timber forest products.